 2021 Status Updates on Diversity, Equity and Inclusion

-I welcome your comments, suggestions, and questions about these activities, and I look forward providing continued reports on this important work in the coming months.
-You can reach me and the SOA through firstname.lastname@example.org and through social media.
+We welcome your comments, suggestions, and questions about these activities, and I look forward to providing continued reports on this important work.
+Reach us through email@example.com and our social media platforms.
+And visit the SOA DEI website.

 Roy Goldman, Ph.D., FSA, MAAA, CERA